startgridsrc/pgs4a/README.md

 * autobackup via google, for specified files (api 23+, see */res/xml*)
 * resizeable activity (api 24+)
 * adaptive icon (api 26+)
-* additional 64-bit libraries
+* additional 64-bit libraries, with 16kB page size memory support
-* can build APKs that run on devices up to API 33 (android 12), although no app bundles are created (so no uploading to google play)
+* can build APKs that run on devices up to API 35 (android 12), although no app bundles are created (so no uploading to google play)

 The shared libraries in the *libs* folder are built by the [rapt](https://github.com/startgridsrc/rapt) toolchain.
 This toolchain actually builds an entire pgs4a distribution, like this repository, but it's not as up to date as this repository.
 The shared libraries (.so files) of the other rapt repository are simply copied into this (newer) repository.